ADHD and DoDMERB Waiver: The Complete Parent Guide

 Work backwards from your target application deadline.
 DoDMERB medical exams typically occur late junior year or early senior year.
 Add 2-4 months for waiver processing plus buffer for documentation requests.

-After completing this step, you should have specific dates marked on your calendar and clarity about which service branches remain realistic options for your student.
+After this step, you should have specific dates on your calendar and clarity about which services remain realistic options.

 The worst time to stop ADHD medication is mid-semester during AP exams.
 The second worst time is without a physician's guidance.
 Both happen constantly to families who did not plan ahead.